Last Updated on April 26, 2026

 South Bank / Waterloo – Near the London Eye, Southbank Centre, Tate Modern, and across the river from Big Ben.
 The nearest tube is Waterloo.

 Westminster – Right by Big Ben, Houses of Parliament, Westminster Abbey, and Buckingham Palace.
-Nearest tubes are Westminster & St. Jame’s Park.
+Nearest tubes are Westminster & St. James’s Park.

 Covent Garden – Walkable to many key attractions such as Leicester Square, Soho, Trafalgar Square, British Museum & West End theatres.
 Nearest tubes are Covent Garden and Leicester Square.